Tatsumi0000/lottie-kotlin-example/README.md

 # lottie-kotlin-example
-A very simple Lottie in Kotlin
+A very simple Example Lottie Library in Kotlin